santuajayvee7/WD-sw4_santua/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- HTML Structure
-- Parallax transition
+- CSS Styling
-- Transactional
+- Multipage Website

 ### Technology
 <!-- TODO: List of Technology Used -->